Complaints about the public official policy

 If the nominated person has responsibility to deal with the complaint, they:

-• are delegated the same authority, functions and powers as the public official to direct and control staff of the Board as if the nominated person is the public official of the Board for the purpose of dealing with the complaint only;
+• are delegated the same authority, functions and powers as the Registrar to direct and control staff of the Board as if the nominated person is the public official of the Board for the purpose of dealing with the complaint only;

-• are delegated the same authority, functions and powers as the public official to enter into contracts on behalf of the Board for the purpose of dealing with the complaint;
+• are delegated the same authority, functions and powers as the Registrar to enter into contracts on behalf of the Board for the purpose of dealing with the complaint;

-• do not have any authority, function or power that cannot — under the law of the Commonwealth or the State — be delegated by either the Minister for Energy, Renewables and Hydrogen and Minister for Public Works and Procurement or the public official, to the nominated person.
+• do not have any authority, function or power that cannot — under the law of the Commonwealth or the State — be delegated by either the Minister for Energy, Renewables and Hydrogen and Minister for Public Works and Procurement or the Registrar, to the nominated person.

-The public official is to keep the CCC and the nominated person informed of:
+The Registrar is to keep the CCC and the nominated person informed of:

 • the contact details for the public official/CEO and the nominated person; and